 Since its doors opened in 1854, St George’s Hall has played host to an array of events.
 From Charles Dickens’ readings in the small concert room back in the 1800s, to The Beatles’ Ringo Starr performing on the roof in 2008, the entertainment schedule here has spanned genres, crafts and centuries.
 This year, Fever are returning to the hallowed halls with their captivating Candlelight series.
 Live musicians performing renditions of well known masterpieces, bathed in the glow of candlelight.
 What could be more enchanting?
 Not much, we’ll say – and you can see for yourself by bagging a ticket to one (or more) of the upcoming performances.

-Pianist Tim Abel and violinist Matt Glossop will be joined by a brilliant percussionist on the night of May 13 to celebrate the iconic tunes of Fleetwood Mac – in a gorgeous venue bathed in candlelight no less.
+Kicking things off on October 5, a pianist, violinist and percussionist will celebrate the iconic tunes of Fleetwood Mac – in a gorgeous venue bathed in candlelight no less.
 Dreams, Go Your Own Way, Don’t Stop and many more will receive the Candlelight treatment, as the melodies are reimagined by the classical musicians.
 Book your tickets here.